qgis/qgis-docker/README.md

 See https://github.com/gem/oq-qgis-server/issues/1 for further details.

+Containers are not tested on hosts running OSes other than Linux.

 ### Services provided

 This Docker container exposes HTTP on port `80` via Nginx and a direct FastCGI on port `9993` that can be used directly by an external HTTP proxy (like the provided `docker-compose.yml` does).